Chatham County, North Carolina: 2010 census

 The median income for a household in the county was $56,038.
 The per capita income for the county was $29,991.
 About 12.2% of the population were below the poverty line.

-In 2000, there were 19,741 households, out of which 28.80% had children under the age of 18 living with them, 56.30% were married couples living together, 10.00% had a female householder with no husband present, and 29.80% were non-families.
-24.50% of all households were made up of individuals, and 10.00% had someone living alone who was 65 years of age or older.
+In 2000, there were 19,741 households, out of which 28.8% had children under the age of 18 living with them, 56.3% were married couples living together, 10.00% had a female householder with no husband present, and 29.8% were non-families.
+24.5% of all households were made up of individuals, and 10.0% had someone living alone who was 65 years of age or older.
 The average household size was 2.47 and the average family size was 2.91.

-In 2000, the age distribution of the county was 22.50% under the age of 18, 7.30% from 18 to 24, 30.40% from 25 to 44, 24.60% from 45 to 64, and 15.30% who were 65 years of age or older.
+In 2000, the age distribution of the county was 22.5% under the age of 18, 7.3% from 18 to 24, 30.4% from 25 to 44, 24.6% from 45 to 64, and 15.3% who were 65 years of age or older.
 The median age was 39 years.
-For every 100 females there were 96.80 males.
-For every 100 females age 18 and over, there were 93.80 males.
+For every 100 females there were 96.8 males.
+For every 100 females age 18 and over, there were 93.8 males.

 A census tract within the county containing two affluent retirement communities had the highest average lifespan in the United States—97.5 years—according to data provided by the National Center for Health Statistics.

 Government and politics

+Government

 A five-member Board of Commissioners governs Chatham County.
 The commissioners are elected at large, but must reside within a particular district.
 Members of the Chatham County Board of Commissioners are elected for four-year terms, but the terms are staggered so that all five seats are not up for election at the same time.
+The board appoints a clerk, county manager, county attorney, and county tax administrator.
+The county manager oversees the regular operation of the county government's administration.

+Chatham County is a member of the Central Pines Regional Council.

+Chatham County lies within the bounds of North Carolina's 18th Prosecutorial District, the 18th Superior Court District, and the 18th District Court District.